python-pillow/Pillow/docs/reference/ImageDraw.rst

                      It should be a `BCP 47 language code`_.
                      Requires libraqm.
     :param stroke_width: The width of the text stroke.
+    :param embedded_color: Whether to use font embedded color glyphs (COLR or CBDT).

 .. py:method:: getdraw(im=None, hints=None)